chaudanghuy/amazon_crawler/README.md

 # Amazon Crawler App

-A full-stack web application that crawls Amazon product data and reviews using Python Flask as the backend API and React as the frontend.
+A full-stack web application that crawls Amazon product data and reviews using Python Flask as the backend API and Node as the frontend.

 ![Image Description](images/app.png)